 In the LMC null maps and in the cutout maps at 3.0 mm, the instrument noise is most visible at the smoothing scale of the maps, as would be expected for noise that was white before smoothing.
 However, it is possible to discern an isotropic pattern of noise at a different scale in the 1.4 mm maps, particularly in the SMC.
 This pattern is from pixel-scale Planck noise convolved with the ratio of the SPT and Planck 1.4 mm beams.
-This ratio is cut off at $k \sim 4000$ , which imparts the particular angular scale to the noise pattern.
-The reason this pattern is more visible in 1.4 mm than at the other wavelengths is the relative depths of the SPT and Planck maps: the ratio of SPT map noise to Planck map noise is significantly higher at 1.4 mm than in the other bands, thus the Planck map contributes to the combination out to k values at which the value of the Planck beam is quite small.
+This ratio is cut off at $k \sim 4000$, which imparts the particular angular scale to the noise pattern.
+The reason this pattern is more visible in 1.4 mm than at the other wavelengths is the relative depths of the SPT and Planck maps is is significantly higher at 1.4 mm than in the other bands, thus the Planck map contributes to the combination out to k values at which the value of the Planck beam is quite small.